 The town of Suceava may be the best starting point for a trip to the monasteries.
 Once the capital of Moldavia (from 1375 until 1565), it has some noteworthy attractions of its own, such as the remains of the Fortress of Suceava built in 1388.
 Today visitors can tour the remains of the impressive fortifications and take in a great view of the city.
 Other sights in Suceava include the St. George Church (UNESCO World Heritage Site), Mirauti Church, the Zamca Monastery and a number of museums dedicated to woodcraft, ethnography, history and folk art.
 The Bucovina History Museum displays mediaeval armour, coins, tools and ancient documents.
 Its Throne Hall is a re-creation of Stephen the Great’s court with furniture, weapons and costumes.

 A visit to Bucovina would not be complete without some stunning nature walks through Ceahlau National Park, Romania’s Olympus – the sacred mountain of the Dacians, the forefathers of the Romanian people.
 Make sure you bring binoculars as some 90 species of birds can be seen in the park area.
-Hikers won’t want to pass up taking a crack at the Bicaz Gorges, a steep, twisting-and-turning climb more than three miles long
+Walkers won’t want to pass up hiking in the Bicaz Gorge, a steep, twisting-and-turning climb more than three miles long

 The Ambiance Guesthouse is a comfortable place in a very quiet area, near the edge of Piatra Neamt.

 El Quatro Boutique Hotel is located in an idyllic region of Bucovina.
-The hotel is designed and built with quality, modern amenities, harmoniously arranged to create a romantic and comfortable atmosph ...
+A relaxing, peaceful and friendly hotel.

-The Casa Calin Guest House has been offering guests the possibility to experience local traditions and customs unique to this northern region of mountains and rural culture for more than 10 years.
+The Casa Calin Guest House offers guests the possibility to experience local traditions and customs unique to this northern region of mountains.

 D Czaczkes, UK, June, 2017